 Veritas wondered, when he reflected on the proceedings, how to get through the barrier of ignorance and misguided loyalty on the right.
 The left might be infused with courage and persistence but that would not be enough strength to deal with the willingness to violent repression by the ruling class.
-They must have the support of their foolishly conservative brothers, who are the dupes of the rich - and their goons.
+They must have the support of their foolishly conservative brothers, who are the dupes of the rich - and who are also their goons and enforcers, whose treachery to their own is bought for a pitifully few pieces of silver.

 The world's once and probably future richest man wasn't forgotten by Radi Calize.
 "The Gates Foundation has enriched itself, investors and corrupt executives at home and abroad, by the creation of commodities markets in Africa.
 It was supposed to be a market solution for hunger but it increased starvation due to increases in the cost of food to ordinary people.
-Their aim was to stabilize the prices for small farmers but they put them out of business and the winners were the chemical/oil companies and banks behind agribusiness corporations."
+Their aim was to stabilize the prices for small farmers but they put them out of business and the winners were the chemical/oil companies and banks behind agribusiness corporations - and, of course, the ubiquitous investors and the officials they corrupt."

-"Don't forget that the officials are bribed to take away the people's land and resources so the Giga corporations can 'develop' the third world," reminds Carlos.
+"Don't forget that the officials, who are bribed, take away the people's land and resources so the Giga corporations can 'develop' the third world," reminds Carlos.

 "The Giga enterprises of paper people work well with one another and foreign tyrants in their threat to the Human Race."
 Radi couldn't pass up the invitation.
 "ADM is one of the principle architect/perpetraitors {stet} of the growth of hunger.
 By anti-trust crimes that make money at the expense of corruption of markets (results in increased of food cost) that we depend on for the goods we need to live, it shows itself to be a proud corporatist standard bearer.
-This criminal against Humanity, boasts of converting food to fuel, which fuels starvation by raising commodity prices, and calls itself the 'supermarket to the world."
+This criminal against Humanity, boasts of converting food to fuel, which fuels starvation by raising commodity prices, and calls itself the 'supermarket to the world.'
 What more proof is necessary that market theories are failing, than growing poverty, hunger, debt and homelessness in America and around the world?"